PaloAltoNetworks/pan-saas-cli/README.md

 # SaaS-CLI
-This folder contains a program that interacts with a Palo Alto Networks Firewall to pull the [SaaS Application Usage Report](https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/monitoring/view-and-manage-reports/view-reports.html#id12e5da3d-d44f-4c9e-9d97-8704151ed103) and outputs all the discovered SaaS applications which you can then review and tag them as Sanctioned if applicable.
+SaaS-CLI is a utility that interacts with a Palo Alto Networks Firewall to pull the [SaaS Application Usage Report](https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/monitoring/view-and-manage-reports/view-reports.html#id12e5da3d-d44f-4c9e-9d97-8704151ed103) and outputs all the discovered SaaS applications which you can then review and tag them as Sanctioned if applicable.

 ## How to run the program
 * [Install Go](https://go.dev/doc/install) (if you don't have it already)